scmhucker/Q2-CS-project-write-up/README.md

 New changes
- -added username selection ( yet to be used in games, currently only used in menu) -added slots' money/bet system to blackjack
- -minor update to guide for blackjack's money system
+1. added username selection ( yet to be used in games, currently only used in menu 2.added slots' money/bet system to blackjack minor update to guide for blackjack's money system

 Side notes
 - Craps is still yet to be added